 The case received extensive media coverage in the U.S. and Europe, where the attractive Knox was dubbed “Angel Face” and “Foxy Knoxy” by the tabloids.
 In the Italian and British press, Knox was painted as a promiscuous party girl.
 However, in America, she was often portrayed in the media as an innocent abroad, a young woman who had worked several jobs to earn money to study in Perugia, where she had been railroaded by an overzealous prosecutor.

 Knox and Sollecito appealed their convictions, and at their subsequent trial court-appointed experts testified the original DNA evidence was unreliable and did not definitively link the young American and her former boyfriend to the crime.
 On October 3, 2011, a court in Perugia acquitted the two defendants of murder.
 The 24-year-old Knox, who been jailed in Italy since her 2007 arrest, flew home to the U.S. the following day.

 In March 2013, in a new twist in the case, Italy’s highest court overturned the acquittals of Knox and Sollecito and ordered that they be retried.
 In January 2014, the two were re-convicted in Kercher’s death.
 Knox, who remained in America during the trial, was sentenced to 28 1/2 years years behind bars, while her former boyfriend received a 25-year prison sentence.
-Lawyers for the two vowed to appeal the convictions.
-If Knox’s conviction is upheld, she’s unlikely to return to Italy unless extradited.
+Lawyers for the two appealed the convictions.
+Both were fully exonerated in 2015.